kaneeldias/ballerina-dev-website/learn/getting-started/building-a-data-service-in-ballerina.md

 ---
 layout: ballerina-building-a-data-service-left-nav-pages-swanlake
 title: Building a Data Service in Ballerina
-description: Connecting to a MySQL database and executing queries using an HTTP RESTful API using Ballerina.
+description: This tutorial covers how to connect to a MySQL database and perform basic CRUD operations against it through an HTTP RESTful API using Ballerina.
 keywords: ballerina, data service, mysql, database, REST, API
 permalink: /learn/building-a-data-service-in-ballerina/
 active: building-a-data-service